jsalt-coml/babytrain_multilabel/README.md

 This script will produce the raw scores in the $OUTPUT_DIR folder, then it will create the .rttm by applying the thresholds on these scores.
 Finally, it will compute the detection error rate by using pyannote-metrics.
-Based on which task (speech, KCHI, CHI, FEM or MAL) the model has been optimized for, the model will predict only the relevant class.
+Based on which task (SPEECH, KCHI, CHI, FEM or MAL) the model has been optimized for, the model will predict only the relevant class.

 ## Tensorboard